Seizures Nursing Assignment Help

 5. Provide a calm and supportive environment.

 Impaired social interaction related to epilepsy and medication side effects The patient will engage in meaningful social interaction.
 1. Assess patient’s social support system.<br>2.
 Encourage participation in social activities.<br>3.
-Educate patient about medication side effects and management strategies.
+Educate patient about medication side effects and management strategies.4.
+Encourage patient to communicate openly with friends and family about epilepsy.

 5. Consider referral to a social worker or therapist.

 Risk for decreased self-esteem related to epilepsy and medication side effects The patient will demonstrate improved self-esteem.
-1. Assess patient’s perception of self and body image.
+1. Assess patient’s perception of self and body image.2.
+Educate patient about epilepsy and management strategies.

 3. Encourage patient to participate in self-care activities.